krystal/crumbs/README.md

 Behind the scenes Crumbs then sets cookies based on the action of the user.
 For example, if 'Accept all Cookies' is clicked then Crumbs will set all of the `types` passed to `true`.
 This results in the following cookie being set in the browser.

 Note: This assumes that you have passed an array of length 3 to the `types` option.
+The `version` number will also differ if you provide this option to the Crumbs constructor.

 | Name           | Value                |
 | -------------- | -------------------- |